vvvv/VL.Devices.ZED/README.md

 # VL.Devices.ZED
-This library is providing access to [Stereolabs](https://www.stereolabs.com/) ZED cameras in VL.
+A package for using [Stereolabs'](https://www.stereolabs.com/) ZED depth cameras in VL.

 Try it with vvvv, the visual live-programming environment for .NET
 Download: http://visualprogramming.net